-- 1. All assignments are due on the assigned date at the assigned time and must be submitted through CANVAS.
+1. All assignments are due on the assigned time and date and must be submitted through CANVAS.
 Emailed or paper copies of assignments cannot be accepted.
-If an extension on an assignment is required, the department's late policy requires that students contact the instructor at least 24 hours in advance of the due date with the request.
-The request must include a designated date on which the student intends to submit the assignment, which should be within one week of the original due date.
-If no contact has been made regarding a missing or late assignment within 5 days, that assignment will receive a zero. - 2.
-All written work must be turned in using Microsoft Office Word.
+If an extension on an assignment is required, the department late policy requires that students contact the instructor at least 24 hours in advance of the due date with the request.
+The request must include a designated date on which the student intends to submit the assignment, which should be within a week of the original date.

+2. All written work must be turned in using Microsoft Office Word.
 The Microsoft Office Suite is available for free from the university.
-If you do not have Microsoft Office on your computer, please refer to Information Technology Services (http://its.sjsu.edu/services/software/microsoft-students/index.html) for information on how to download the software on your device.
+If you do not have Microsoft Office on your computer, please refer to the Information Technology Services (http://its.sjsu.edu/services/software/microsoft-students/index.html) for information on how to download the software on your device.
 Assignments turned in using Google Docs, Apple Pages, or PDF format will be returned and the student will need to resubmit.